bsierieb1/xdasi-bio-2021-archive/docs/r_resources/1_r_rstudio/3_rstudio_sessions.md

 # Key Concepts

-To work effectively in R/RStudio, you need to keep in mind the following **four components**:
+To work effectively in RStudio, you need to keep in mind the following **four components**:

 [Working Directory](https://support.rstudio.com/hc/en-us/articles/200711843-Working-Directories-and-Workspaces){: target="blank"}